Table of Contents

 The therapeutic uses of Chitrak are as follows:

-• In Ayurveda, the roots are used to treat migraine, jaundice, skin diseases, urinary calculi, seminal weakness, and internal abscesses.
+- In Ayurveda, the roots are used to treat migraine, jaundice, skin diseases, urinary calculi, seminal weakness, and internal abscesses.
 It is also used as a detoxicant, febrifuge, antiseptic, and antihelminthic.5,6

-• The root is used extensively in India and China to treat contusion of extremities, cancer, rheumatoid arthritis, and dysmenorrhea.1
+- The root is used extensively in India and China to treat contusion of extremities, cancer, rheumatoid arthritis, and dysmenorrhea.1

-• The roots contain an alkaloid called plumbagin.
+- The roots contain an alkaloid called plumbagin.
 It is responsible for various therapeutic properties like antioxidant, antimalarial, antibiotic, antifertility, anticancer, and cardiotonic.1

 According to certain research, Chitrak might be useful in the management of skin diseases like vitiligo.

-Dr. Siddharth Gupta, MD
+Dr. Siddharth Gupta, B.A.M.S, M.D (Ayu)

 Benefits of Chitrak:

-Benefits of Chitrak in Kidney Disorders:
+1. Benefits of Chitrak in Kidney Disorders

-• The extract of Chitrak can produce a reversal of kidney damage due to cisplatin.
+- The extract of Chitrak can produce a reversal of kidney damage due to cisplatin.

-• Chitrak extract showed protective activity against the nephrotoxic effects of the drug cisplatin.5
+- Chitrak extract showed protective activity against the nephrotoxic effects of the drug cisplatin.5

 Also Read: 8 Home Remedies for Kidney Stones

-Benefits of Chitrak in Cancer Prevention:
+2. Benefits of Chitrak in Cancer Prevention

-• Plumbagin inhibits the growth of pancreatic cancer cells.
+- Plumbagin inhibits the growth of pancreatic cancer cells.

-Benefits of Chitrak for Heart:
+3. Benefits of Chitrak for Heart

-• According to an animal study, the root extract of Plumbago zeylanica reduced the blood cholesterol level and low-density lipoproteins (LDL).
+- According to an animal study, the root extract of Plumbago zeylanica reduced the blood cholesterol level and low-density lipoproteins (LDL).

-• Plumbagin also prevents cholesterol and LDL accumulation in blood vessels and the liver.8
+- Plumbagin also prevents cholesterol and LDL accumulation in blood vessels and the liver.8

-Benefits of Chitrak in Wound Healing:
+4. Benefits of Chitrak in Wound Healing

-• The wound healing property of the root extract of Plumbago zeylanica has been reported in many preclinical evaluations.
+- The wound-healing property of the root extract of Plumbago zeylanica has been reported in many preclinical evaluations.

-• The wound healing activity is due to phytochemicals like saponins, flavonoids, alkaloids, and terpenoids.
+- The wound-healing activity is due to phytochemicals like saponins, flavonoids, alkaloids, and terpenoids.

-• The antioxidant nature of the plant extract is also said to be responsible for wound healing activity.8
+- The antioxidant nature of the plant extract is also said to be responsible for wound healing activity.8

-Benefits of Chitrak in Preventing Liver Damage:
+5. Benefits of Chitrak in Preventing Liver Damage

-The root extract of Plumbago zeylanica showed protective benefits against the paracetamol-induced hepatic damage in an animal model.9
+The root extract of Plumbago zeylanica showed protective benefits against paracetamol-induced hepatic damage in an animal model.9

 Also Read: 7 Signs of Liver Stress

-Benefits in Chitrak in Treating Microbial Infections:
+6. Benefits of Chitrak in Treating Microbial Infections

-• According to a study, the root extract of Plumbago zeylanica showed antibacterial activity against several bacteria like Staphylococcus aureus, multi-resistant strains of E. coli and Shigella, Bacillus subtilis, Salmonella typhi, Pseudomonas aeruginosa.
+- According to a study, the root extract of Plumbago zeylanica showed antibacterial activity against several bacteria like Staphylococcus aureus, multi-resistant strains of E. coli and Shigella, Bacillus subtilis, Salmonella typhi, Pseudomonas aeruginosa.

-• The crude extract of leaves showed antimicrobial activity against E.coli, Bacillus cereus, Staphylococcus aureus, and Candida.8
+- The crude extract of leaves showed antimicrobial activity against E.coli, Bacillus cereus, Staphylococcus aureus, and Candida.8

-Benefits of Chitrak in Managing Arthritis:
+7. Benefits of Chitrak in Managing Arthritis

-• According to an animal study, the root extract of Plumbago zeylanica could suppress collagen type 2-induced arthritis.
+- According to an animal study, the root extract of Plumbago zeylanica could suppress collagen type 2-induced arthritis.

-• The application of root extract could alleviate the symptoms of arthritis.10
+- The application of root extract could alleviate the symptoms of arthritis.10

-Benefits of Chitrak in Birth Control:
+8. Benefits of Chitrak in Birth Control

-• Boiled aqueous extract of the root is used for fertility control.2
+- Boiled aqueous extract of the root is used for fertility control.2

-• The leaf extract of Plumbago zeylanica also showed antifertility action in rabbits.
+- The leaf extract of Plumbago zeylanica also showed antifertility action in rabbits.

-• This antifertility action is reversible once the treatment with the extract is discontinued.11
+- This antifertility action is reversible once the treatment with the extract is discontinued.11

 Also Read: Gokshura – Uses, Benefits, Side Effects & Precautions